GameType tag¶

 been added later.
 They have the same rules as American pool checkers, but they use algebraic

-notation, and white moves first.
+notation.
 Moreover, in Jamaican draughts the direction of the

 numbering is vertical instead of horizontal.
 Zimbabwean is played on the light squares.